 PRE4CLE provides resources and strategic leadership to accelerate the availability of high-quality preschool, by increasing quality, expanding high-quality preschool slots, and connecting families to high-quality preschool opportunities.

 For providers, PRE4CLE provides connections to professional development, teacher education, and technical assistance opportunities to strengthen their quality.
-PRE4CLE also partners with high-quality providers to increase expansion and support outreach to parents.
+PRE4CLE also partners with high-quality providers, called PRE4CLE Providers, to increase expansion and support outreach to parents.

 For families, PRE4CLE is raising awareness about the critical importance of high-quality preschool, and connecting families with the tools and resource to find the right preschool for their child.